LNWR 17in Coal Engine: Design and construction

 Many aspects of the 17in Coal's design reflected John Ramsbottom's final design: the 0-6-0 Special Tank, including the identical wheel diameter and cylinder dimensions, but the new engines had a larger, improved boiler.
 In February 1878, one engine of this design was built from scratch in 25 1/2 hours.

 Operation

 During the First World War the Railway Operating Division of the Royal Engineers took many Coal Engines for use overseas, including many to the British Expeditionary Force in France and 42 to the Palestine Military Railway.
 Those in Palestine were reported to have performed badly and Palestine Railways sold them all for scrap by 1922.
 This may have been due partly to the poor quality of water used in Palestine.

 227 Coal Engines passed into LMS stock after the 1923 grouping.
 35 survived until the nationalisation of Britain's Railways in 1948 and entered British Railways stock.
 BR numbers were 58321-58361 (with gaps).

+Rebuilds

+Between 1905 and 1907, 45 Coal Engines were rebuilt as tank locomotives with a single square saddle tank perched on the boiler and a small coal bunker behind the cab.